manohargumma/BabySoC-Fundamentals-Functional-Modelling/README.md

 Tools such as **Icarus Verilog** (for compiling and simulating designs) and **GTKWave** (for analyzing signal activity) are used here.

 👉 Without functional modelling, moving directly into RTL or physical design would be risky.
 Errors caught late in the process can result in costly chip re-spins.

-## ✅ Conclusion

-- An **SoC** integrates CPU, memory, peripherals, and interconnects into one chip.
-- **BabySoC** provides a **simplified, hands-on platform** to learn these concepts without overwhelming complexity.
-- **Functional modelling** ensures correctness and reliability before RTL and physical design stages.